StavropoulosK/SQL-BACKEND-APPLICATION-SQLITE-PYTHON/README.md

-This is the group project for the Data Bases course at the University of Patras for the year 2023-2024.
+This is the group project for the Data Bases course at the University of Patras for the academic year 2023-2024.
 It is the work of Stavropoulos Konstantinos and Panagiotis Housos.
 It is the backend application for a tennis club and it is meant to be accessed by the club secretary to sign up new members, sign them up to classes or book private lessons with a golf tutor and handle as well all payments.
 We have also built a python simulation that fills the database for the year 2023-2024.
 Beyond the simulation for that year, one can easily use the application to create a new member (NEW MEMBER)